How To Make Nail Polish Remover At Home

 7. Rinse your hands with water and apply moisturizer to your nails and cuticles.

-Note: You can also use vinegar or lemon juice as a non-acetone option if you don’t have non-acetone remover at hand.
-Mix equal parts of vinegar or lemon juice with water in a glass jar and use the same process as outlined above.
+Note: If you don’t have non-acetone remover at hand, you can also use vinegar or lemon juice as a non-acetone alternative.
+Mix equal parts of vinegar or lemon juice with water in a glass jar and follow the same process outlined above.

 Tips for Using Homemade Nail Polish Remover

-While making nail polish remover at home is an excellent alternative to commercial products, it’s essential to take precautions when using it.
+While making your own nail polish remover is a fantastic alternative to commercial products, it’s important to take some precautions.
 Here are a few tips to keep in mind:

 • Avoid contact with your eyes and skin.
 If contact occurs, rinse immediately with water.